web-work-tools/minimal-mistakes/_posts/2019-07-06-contributors-intro.md

 * [didecentral/rwot-dir/issues](https://github.com/didecentral/rwot-dir/issues)

 Generally speaking, this is a good place if you have a link or two to contribute, a question, ideas, want to point out a broken feature, or even just to say Hello :D

+Github issues are just like the comments feature, except it lets you note where exactly in the source there is a problem, or you have a suggestion.
+We're open to feedback and collaboration in whichever venue you prefer.

 ## Pull-Requests